Glossary of Terms

 Wardrobe Supervisor

-Person in charge of managing all the costumes.
+The Wardrobe Supervisor is in charge of managing all the costumes.